Lecrapouille/gdcef/README.md

 ## 📝 Hello gdCEF World!

-1. Create a GDCef node in your scene graph.
+1. Create a gdCEF node in your scene graph.
 2. Create a TextureRect in your scene graph.
 3. Create a gdscript with the following basic content: